Having your fun - part 2

 Sorry, no needles or plasmas

 You might be wondering about doing some pre-needling too, or some pre-tagging with plasma grenades.
 That would be great; you could have an Elite all ready to launch right after a checkpoint!
 Unfortunately it won't work, as I soon found out.
 Any needle or grenade on him constitutes active ordnance, and as such it causes checkpoint delay (see my 'active ordnance principle').
-As long as a frozen Elite has even a single needle or grenade on him, you won't be able to get a checkpoint - or so I believe.
-Dang, that's a shame.
+As long as a frozen Elite has even a single needle or grenade on him, you won't be able to get a checkpoint I believe.
+Darn, that's a shame!

 Some uses